 At this point, we will show you how to use Flask by creating a minimal Flask app.

-At this step, we will show you to create a simple hello world application that will display the text “Hello World!”.
+At this step, we will show you how to create a simple Hello World application that will display the text “Hello World!”.

 First, create a Flask file with your favorite text editor, here we use vi: